maozgal/maozgal.github.io/motion_layout.md

 **Try up your app now.**

-You can also decide that you want the arc to be only a part of the path and not all of it :
+You can also decide that you want the arch to be only a part of the path and not all of it :

 * Delete the following line from your end ```<Constraint>```: